Announcement

 Don't ask me why Rebecca looks like a midget more than her usual, this is really using correct scale and size from that door on the other side of the hall.
 RE1 is so random with doors.

-As for the Zero-exclusive features, I don't think anybody's really expecting Gemini to add in item dropping and real-time partner swapping.
+Well, since the original plan was the possibility of having it as an arcade section inside HB, gameplay shouldn't need item drops.As for the Zero-exclusive features, I don't think anybody's really expecting Gemini to add in item dropping and real-time partner swapping.
 It's just a mock trial after all.
-And this is if you guys even decide to recreate the train area from Zero at all.Last edited by Gemini; 11-27-2014, 04:16 PM.
+And this is if you guys even decide to recreate the train area from Zero at all.Last edited by Gemini; 11-27-2014, 05:16 PM.

 Leave a comment: